 The morning starts promptly at 8:30 a.m. and the teachers are ready to accept the children in the play yard at this time.
 Please be sure your child arrives on time each morning.
 If your child is late, it is more difficult for him/her to enter into the group in the best possible way.
-When you bring your child to school please say your final goodbye by 8:45.
+When you bring your child to school please sign-in, take them to use bathroom and wash hands, and then say your final goodbye by 8:45.
 We will be aware of receiving each child to ease the transition.
 It is easier for the children to have fewer adults in their space as they start their day at school, so morning arrival time is not a good time to speak at length with the teacher.
 The teachers are always willing to arrange another time to talk.